Bearded Dragon Lighting, Heating & Humidity Requirements

 First, you need to make sure that you’re getting the right surface temperatures.
 To measure this, you will need an infrared temperature gun.
 I got an Etekcity Lasergrip 774 off Amazon, and it’s spectacular.

 While using your temp gun, make sure that the basking temperatures cover an area at least as large as the dragon’s entire body (including tail), as hot spots can be dangerous.
 And don’t take temperature readings until the heat source has been going for about 3 hours, as earlier or later will give you an inaccurate reading.
-Also note that since your dragon’s head and shoulders are a couple inches closer to the heat source than the basking surface itself, the dragon will likely experience slightly higher temperatures than what the temp gun shows.

 Second, you need to make sure that your air temperatures are high enough.
 A warm basking surface is no good if the air is too cold, and too high air temperatures can give your dragon heat stroke.
 Keep track of the air temperature in the basking area with a probe digital thermometer like the Zoo Med Digital Combo Thermometer and Humidity Gauge, which is inexpensive and I have been quite pleased with in my own use.